tacastillo/gout-predictor-app/README.md

-# gout-predictor-app
+# crc-predictor-app
-SMART on FHIR App that uses a machine learning model to predict whether a patient has gout
+SMART on FHIR App that uses a machine learning model to classify and predict a patient's colorectal cancer (CRC) stage